-- SOC 496-497: Honors Senior Seminar.
-This two-quarter sequence, taught by the Honors Director, covers study design, helps to refine students' research questions and strategies, and prepares them to undertake original thesis research. - SOC 498: Honors Senior Thesis.
-Successful completion of a honors thesis through a credit/no-credit independent study course under direct supervision of an individual faculty member/graduate student mentor with expertise in the student's area of interest. - In addition to the above courses, sometime during their honors year, students are required to complete: - One 400-level substantive W seminar with a faculty member in the department (in addition to any such courses students took prior to their honors year).
+- 1. SOC 496-497: Honors Senior Seminar, part 1 and part 2.
+This two-quarter sequence is taught by the Honors Director in autumn quarter and a Ph.D.
+Candidate in Sociology in winter quarter.
+The sequence covers study design, helps to refine students' research questions and strategies, and prepares them to undertake original thesis research. - SOC 498: Honors Senior Thesis.
+Successful completion of an honors thesis through an independent study course under direct supervision of a mentor team consisting of a faculty member and a senior graduate student, both with expertise in the student's area of interest. - 3.
+In addition to the above courses, sometime during their honors year, students are required to complete one additional course.
+Options are: - a. a graduate level seminar.
+Students should discuss this with the Honors Director, their advisors, as well as the Professor teaching the class.
+We encourage students who are considering graduate school, to give this option careful consideration. - b. a 400-level substantive W seminar with a faculty member in the department (in addition to any such courses students took prior to their honors year).
 This requirement may not be met with SOC 402/403/404, or SOC 499.
-Check with Sociology Advising before you sign up so we can make sure the class qualifies. - Or, if a student is interested in taking a graduate level substantive seminar instead, they should discuss it with and get permissions from the Honors Faculty Director as well as from the Professor teaching the class.
-Graduate level courses are 3 credits but the department can facilitate a 2 credit SOC 499 add-on in cases where it's needed. - Or, students may propose taking an advanced Statistics course instead of one of the above options.
-Approval is required from the Honors Faculty Director, as well as from the Professor teaching the class. - A SOC GPA of at least 3.50 and a UW GPA of at least 3.30 at graduation. - A total of 60 credits in Sociology coursework, including all of the Honors requirements.
+Check with Sociology Advising before you sign up to make sure the class qualifies. - c. students may also propose to meet this requirement by taking an advanced Statistics course, either in the sociology or the statistics department.
+The student should discuss this option with their advisors, the Honors Director, as well as the Professor teaching the class.
+This can be another great option for students considering graduate school. - 4.
+A GPA of at least 3.50 in all sociology courses completed, as well as any other courses included in the Honors major.
+A UW GPA of at least 3.30 at graduation. - 5.
+A total of 60 credits (58 credits if a 3-credit course is part of your honors program) of Sociology coursework, including all of the Honors requirements.
 Honors students must meet all other degree requirements for the BA in Sociology.